okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 ### i) a good bed

+A full for myself, queen or king if I'm sharing with my wife.
 Two pillows for myself.
 Fitted sheet and a duvet, no top sheet.
 The duvet cover made of a high quality, breathable material in a nice color.